 The content of the box is neatly packed (see photo below).
 It contains the mini MP5 gun, a box of blue 0.12g BB's, and instructions sheets.
 The neat order of the box is great for my kids, who loves repacking everything back into the box.
 It's a good discipline for them to practicing taking the gun out and pack it neatly back when their are done, much like how real firearms should be handled.

 The package includes many instructions sheets (see photo below).
-There are two small paper targets for you to practice shooting. the instruction sheets specified the minimum age for this airsoft gun is 14 years old.
+There are two small paper targets for you to practice shooting (scanned and attached under "Attachments").
+The instruction sheets specified the minimum age for this airsoft gun is 14 years old.
 My toddlers won't be shooting with these airsoft guns (they have been taught), unless I'm supervising them to shoot.
 They will be using it more like other toy guns they already own.

 The instructions sheet is very well written and thought out for such an inexpensive toy.
 It has both English and Traditional Chinese, which leads me to think it is a product of Taiwan.
 The instruction identifies the gun as M602 MINI.
-The instructions specifies that you should only use 6mm 0.12g BB's with the UHC mini MP5 and it can hold up to 70 BB's at a time.
+It also specifies that you should only use 6mm 0.12g BB's with the UHC mini MP5 and that it can hold up to 70 BB's at a time.

 Let's get down to the functionality of this UHC mini MP5 AEG.
 On the left side, in the photo below, you can see the mode selector switch.
 It has safe mode and full-auto.
 It's missing the semi-auto mode from the real MP5.
 In safe mode, it's impossible to pull the trigger to fire.
 The mode selector switch is spring-loaded.
 So in order to stay in full-auto mode, you have to hold the mode selector switch down while pulling the trigger.
 My guess is that they are marketing to younger children, so that they want to keep the gun as safe as possible.